pvanliefland/pierre-docs/basic_bundle_dev.rst

     assetic:
 	    bundles: [“YournamespaceYourBundle”]

-You also need to launch the assets:install command, so that Symfony copies your asset files in an accessible directory (in this case, the web directory)::
+You also need to launch the assets:install command, so that Symfony2 copies your asset files in an accessible directory (in this case, the web directory)::

     ./app/console assets:install --symlink web